 Subsequently, a test statistic is constructed as $\mathrm{TS} = 2 \log\mathcal{L}(n_s=\hat{n}_s,\gamma=\hat{\gamma}) / \log\mathcal{L}(n_s=0)$.
 Here, $\hat{n}_s$ and $\hat{\gamma}$ are those values that maximize the likelihood given in Eq.~(\ref{eq:llh}), where a single $\hat{\gamma}$ is fitted for the full ULIRG sample.
 This TS is used to differentiate data containing a signal component from data being compatible with background.
 The background-only TS distribution is determined by randomizing the IceCube data in right ascension $10^5$ times, and calculating the TS in each iteration, which is called a trial.
 However, ${\sim}10^8$ trials are required to obtain a background-only TS distribution that is accurate up to the $5\sigma$ significance level.
 As this is computationally unfeasible, we use a $\chi^2$ PDF to approximate the background-only distribution \citep{Wilks_1938}.
-This PDF is then used to compute the one-sided p-value corresponding with a certain observed $\mathrm{TS_{obs}}$.
-The p-value reflects the compatibility of a certain $\mathrm{TS_{obs}}$ with the background-only scenario.
+This PDF is then used to compute the one-sided p-value corresponding with a certain observed $\mathrm{TS_{obs}}$, which is the unique TS value associated with the unscrambled GFU data.
+The p-value reflects the compatibility of $\mathrm{TS_{obs}}$ with the background-only scenario.
 This p-value is determined by evaluating the background-only survival function at $\mathrm{TS_{obs}}$, i.e.~the integral of the background-only PDF over all $\mathrm{TS \geq TS_{obs}}$.